Who is this article for?

-The recommended solution below instructs you to restore files from a date before your computer was infected.
-If you do not know the precise date of infection, you can do a test restore on several infected files to determine the date of infection.
+The recommended solution below instructs you to download files from a date before infection.
+If you do not know the date of infection, you can download several file versions to determine the date of infection.

-To restore an earlier version of the file:
+To download an earlier version of the file:

-- If you are backing up to multiple destinations, choose the destination from which you want to restore in the backup destination list
+- If you are backing up to multiple destinations, you can select the arrow next to the destination shown to choose a destination.

-If you are able to open the file, then you know that your computer was not yet infected on the date and time you selected.
-If the restored file is encrypted, repeat the steps above and select an earlier date and time.
+If you are able to open the file, then you know that your device was not yet infected on the date and time you selected.
+If the downloaded file is encrypted, repeat the steps above and select an earlier date and time.

-If your computer is infected by CryptoLocker or CryptoWall, follow the steps below to recover your files.
+If your device is infected by CryptoLocker or CryptoWall, follow the steps below to recover your files.

 Step 1: Remove the CryptoLocker or Cryptowall infection

-Note: Code42 Customer Champions cannot help you remove CryptoLocker or CryptoWall from your computer.
-Consult a computer specialist if you have additional questions about removing the infection.
+Note: Code42 Customer Champions cannot help you remove CryptoLocker or CryptoWall from your device.
+Consult a specialist if you have additional questions about removing the infection.

 Some variants of CryptoLocker and CryptoWall may rename your files.
 Check for any renamed files and remove them before continuing.

-Step 2: Restore files from a time prior to infection
+Step 2: Download files from a time before the infection

-If you replaced or reformatted the infected computer, follow our Restoring Your System guide.
+If you replaced or reformatted the infected device, follow our Downloading All Files On A New Device guide.

-You must restore your files from a date and time prior to infection.
+You must download your files from a date and time before the infection.